 Notes

-- Eggplant: Choose the long, slender Japanese/Chinese variety available at Asian supermarkets.
+- Eggplant: Choose the long, slender Japanese or Chinese variety available at Asian supermarkets.

 - Oil: Choose a neutral oil with a high smoke point, which is ideal for frying.
-Good options include vegetable oil, canola oil, peanut oil, or avocado oil if you're willing to spend a bit more.
+Popular options are vegetable oil, canola oil, peanut oil, or avocado oil if you're willing to spend a bit more.

 B